Amtrak Using Eminent Domain to Seize Control of DC’s Union Station

 Ashkenazy Acquisition has managed Union Station through a lease with the DOT since 2007.

 Amtrak is claiming that seizing control is necessary to expand and modernize the second-busiest station on the passenger operator’s network, according to a report from the Washington Post.
 Amtrak offered Union Station Investco, a subsidiary of Ashkenazy, $250 million to buy the station earlier this month, the Post reported, but Ashkenazy didn’t respond to the offer.
-Amtrak has placed that money in control of the District Court as part of the eminent domain proceeding.
+In conjunction with the eminent domain proceeding, the Amtrak money is in control of the District Court.

 Dennis Newman, Amtrak’s executive vice president for strategy, planning and accessibility, told the Post that the action was necessary in order to advance some long-delayed state-of-good-repair and capital projects, in order to shore up the station infrastructure.
 “An improved Washington Union Station is really key to our mission,” he said.